quantify-os/quantify-core/docs/technical_notes/Quantify dataset specification.rst

     dataset

 As seen above, in the Quantify dataset the experiment coordinates do not index the experiment variables because not all use cases fit within this paradigm.
-However, when possible the dataset can be converted to take advange of the ``xarray`` built-in utlities.
+However, when possible the dataset can be converted to take advantage of the :mod:`xarray` built-in utilities.

 .. jupyter-execute::